Credit Hour Requirement

 - For new students:

-M.Ed. in Educational Leadership: mentor/site supervisor approval must occur prior to start of the student’s third course.
+M.Ed. in Educational Leadership - mentor/site supervisor approval must occur prior to start of the student’s second course.

-Texas Educational Leadership Certificate: site supervisor approval must occur prior to start of the student’s first term.
+Texas Educational Leadership Certificate or other certification-only programs - site supervisor approval must occur prior to start of the student’s first term.

 For returning students: